 I confess that I sometimes fail miserably in this area.
 So perhaps I’m writing this post for myself.

 If you are at all like me, it can be so easy to get into “coach-mode.”

-And maybe you are a parent coaching your daughters travel ball team.
+And maybe you are a parent coaching your son or daughters team.
 Intentions with this are always good.
-To give her (and her team) the best chance possible to be successful.
-And maybe even get the opportunity to play in college.
+To give them the best chance possible to be successful.
+And maybe even to get the opportunity to play in college.

 This is commendable.
-After all, you are sacrificing hours of your time to not only help your daughter, but also the daughters of other people.
+After all, you are sacrificing hours of your time to not only help your child, but also the kids of other people.

-Just remember to tell your daughter that you are proud of her.
+Just remember to tell your daughters & sons that you are proud of them.

-EVEN when she goes 0-4 but clearly gave it her best effort.
+EVEN when they go 0-4 but clearly gave it their best effort.
 Or maybe ESPECIALLY in this circumstance.

-And unless you want your players to play softball AND life with a crippling fear of failure, then a “results-based approval” is not the method you want to use.
+And unless you want your players to play sports AND life with a crippling fear of failure, then a “results-based approval” is not the method you want to use.